World Medical Association: Controversies

 During the World Medical Association General Assembly in Reykjavík in early October 2018, members of the Canadian Medical Association stated that parts of the speech by WMA's incoming president Leonid Eidelman had been plagiarized from a speech made in 2014 by Chris Simpson (cardiologist) who was then the president of CMA.
 The incumbent president Gigi Osler told the group that part of the address was "copied word for word" from Simpson's speech.
 "Multiple other parts of the speech were also copied from various websites, blogs and news articles, without proper appropriate attribution to the authors", she latter added in a statement.
 A motion by Canada at the Assembly to call on Eidelman to resign was not successful.
 On 6 October, the CMA resigned; their press release stated that the decision was made because WMA was not upholding ethical standards.

 In an email to The Canadian Press, WMA spokesman Nigel Duncan said that Eidelman's speech had been written by others and that he did not know that it might contain plagiarism.
 A WMA source also told The Canadian Press that Eidelman apologized at the general assembly, after the Canadian delegates had departed; he "acknowledge[d] that part of his speech was taken from Simpson", and most delegates "accepted his apology" for the mistake.

+The World Medical Association has faced criticism from some scholars and observers who argue that, despite its influence in global medical ethics, it has not taken sufficiently strong action on certain human rights and professional ethics issues, including its historical response to apartheid-era South Africa and the enforcement of ethical standards among member associations.